🇨🇦

 GAC Processing Delays

-Global Affairs Canada authentication takes several weeks.
+GAC apostille/authentication processing can take several weeks.
 Provincial certification adds additional time.
 Delays at either stage can cause documents to expire before Migraciones submission[2].

 3